-Make a ‘magic loop’ by winding the yarn around two fingers.
-Insert the hook under the first strand and pull up a loop from the second strand.
+Make a crochet magic loop – wind the yarn around two fingers, insert the hook under the first strand and pull up a loop from the second strand.
 Once the first round is complete you can pull the tail end of yarn to close up the hole a bit.

-Ch 1, 6 dc into loop, ss to the first ch to join.
-[6 sts] These are the hardest to work with the thick cotton.
+Ch1 (does not count as st), 6dc into loop, ss to the first dc to join.
+[6 sts] This first round of stitches are the hardest to work with the thick cotton, if you’re really struggling you can try increasing your hook size.
 Check you have the correct number of stitches after each round, and do not count the slip stitch or the first chain when working into the stitches.

 For more craft storage solutions check out these projects: